 Blackberry is high in nutrients and anti-oxidants, tonifying to the body and nurturing to the womb.
 You can make a tea from its leaves and flowers and syrup from its berries.
 Blackberry is tenacious and its brambles offer protection to small animals as well as providing natural boundaries.
 Blackberry shares that wisdom with us, helping us to discern appropriate boundaries in our lives as well as offering us its embrace of protection.

 Here are a few more of Brigit’s favourite healers: laughter, sleep, water, honey and prayer.
 Together with the herbs, these offer deep nourishment to body and spirit.
 They are common and simple and free, readily available to us and all around us.
 These herbs and practices helped heal our ancestors and are here for us today.

 At Brigit’s Garden we have created a herbal tea called Brigit’s Mantle that is filled with her favourite herbs.
-Enjoy a pot at the café when we re-open this spring or take a bag with you to enjoy at home.
+Enjoy a pot at the café when we re-open on Saturday January 29th or take a bag with you to enjoy at home.

 To celebrate the arrival of spring and the coming of Brigit, we are hosting a series of in-person and online events.
 Try an Imbolc Forest Bathing Walk, join in special celebratory evening with a guided meditation by Zoom, or visit the Garden for a free Brigit’s Cross-making and Brídeog workshop.
 See all current events here.

 Article kindly written by Tonja Reichley, Herbalist, BSc, MBA, dancingwiththewild.com